totara/SVGGraph-original/README.txt

 Graph types
 ===========
-At the moment there are four types of graph supported by SVGGraph:
+At the moment these types of graph are supported by SVGGraph:

  BarGraph        - vertical bars, optionally hyperlinked;

  LineGraph       - a line joining the data points, with optionally hyperlinked
                    markers at the data points;

- PieGraph   - a pie chart, with optionally hyperlinked slices and option to
+ PieGraph        - a pie chart, with optionally hyperlinked slices and option
-              fade labels in/out when the pointer enters/leaves a slice;
+                   to fade labels in/out when the pointer enters/leaves a slice;

- Bar3DGraph - a 3D-looking version of the BarGraph type.
+ Bar3DGraph      - a 3D-looking version of the BarGraph type;

+ Pie3DGraph      - a 3D-looking version of the PieGraph type;

+ ScatterGraph    - markers drawn at arbitrary horizontal and vertical points;

+ MultiLineGraph  - multiple data sets drawn as lines on one graph;

+ StackedBarGraph - multiple data sets drawn as bars, stacked one on top of
+                   another;

+ GroupedBarGraph - multiple data sets drawn as bars, side-by-side.

+ HorizontalBarGraph - a bar graph with the axes swapped.

+ HorizontalStackedBarGraph - a stacked bar graph drawn horizontally.

+ HorizontalGroupedBarGraph - a grouped bar graph drawn horizontally.

 Using SVGGraph
 ==============